shravan-padakanti/scala-3/Conc-Trees-Data-Structure.md

 ## Trees

-Lists are built for sequential computations – they are traversed from left to right.
+Lists are built for sequential computations due to their recursive nature – they are traversed from left to right.

 Trees allow parallel computations – their subtrees can be traversed in parallel.